 We also don’t want the random gifts that come with hosting a birthday party.
 Well-intentioned guests bring toys or other items for the birthday girl.
 Sometimes they aren’t things we would choose to have in our home, but always it is just too much stuff.

-Birthday parties tend to also clutter up our schedules.
+Birthday parties also tend to clutter up our schedules.
 If our kids went to every birthday party they are invited to, we’d be spending lots of weekends at kid’s birthday parties.
-And that just isn’t how I want us spending our weekends.
+And that just isn’t how I want us to spend our weekends.

 I’m protective of our time and our schedule.
 Family time is important to me.
 Having downtime is important to me.
 I simply cannot keep up with all the birthday parties.
 If I am hosting them, I’m contributing to it.
 We vote no.

 I realize that as I am doing this with my kids, I am pretty much recreating my own childhood.
 My parents did the same five-year party thing for us.

 I knew my friends had bigger birthday parties and had them every year.
 And I am sure that I asked for more parties than I got.
 But I made it through just fine.
 I’ve come to appreciate the simplicity of it.

 So where will you find us this weekend?
 We’ll be having a gymnastics themed bbq at my sister’s house.
 The kids will be doing lots of cartwheels and the birthday girl will enjoy food cooked by her favorite chef, her uncle.
 It will be simple and it will be lovely.